joanaMCSP/celery-rabbitmq/README.md

 ### TODOS: ###
 * write tests
 * experiment with additional long-running tasks
-* experiment scaling with more container instances
+* experiment scaling with more container instances for celery workers